-Likewise, the Secretary to the Board (nondirector), in accordance with the Company Bylaws and the Regulations of General Meetings, acts as Secretary at the same and is responsible for ensuring compliance with all legal and statutory obligations upon the calling, holding and adoption of resolutions by the General Meeting.
+Likewise, the Secretary to the Board (non-director), in accordance with the Company Bylaws and the Regulations of General Meetings, acts as Secretary at the same and is responsible for ensuring compliance with all legal and statutory obligations upon the calling, holding and adoption of resolutions by the General Meeting.

-ii) Information on the last General Shareholders' Meeting.
+ii) Information on the last General Shareholders' Meeting

-The Abengoa Ordinary General Shareholders' Meeting of April 9, 2006, was held with the attendance of 480 shareholders (85 present and 395 represented) of a total 6,663 registered shareholders.
-The number of shares, present or represented was 62,572,399 or 69.164 % of the total share capital.
+The Abengoa Ordinary General Shareholders' Meeting of April 15, 2007, was attended by 383 shareholders (83 present and 300 represented) out of a total 10,192 registered shareholders.
+The number of shares held by those present or represented was 61,042,679, or 67.47% of the total share capital.